 These Raspberry Pi comparisons look at some of the other microcomputer boards that are currently on the market and compares them to the Pi.

-These comparisons are great if you’re trying to decide on a board to go with.
+These comparisons are great if you’re trying to decide on a board to get started on.
 You will be surprised how different some of them are ranging from a few small changes to some pretty big ones.
 These guides will touch on almost everything you need to know about these cool affordable micro-computers.

 If you have read a Raspberry Pi comparison and decided on a device to go with but now looking for something to do, then be sure to check some of my cool Raspberry Pi projects.
-These projects whilst they were tested and designed for the Pi should still work on most other microcomputer boards running a Linux distribution.
+These projects, while they were tested and designed for the Pi, should still work on most other microcomputer boards running a Linux distribution.

 The Pi has a lot of accessories that you’re able to buy for it such as cases, kits and much more.
 If you end up getting a Raspberry Pi, then you might want to check out some of the Pi accessories you can get for it.

-Much like all of my projects the Raspberry Pi guides that you find on this website can also be done on other microcomputer boards running a Linux distribution.
+Much like all of my projects and Raspberry Pi guides that you find on this website, can also be done on other microcomputer boards running a Linux distribution.
 These cover things such as port forwarding, mounting a USB drive, setting up MYSQL and PhpMyAdmin and much more.
 You might have to change some of the commands to work correctly on your Linux distro.

-If you want to stay up to date on all my latest content, then be sure follow me on any of the major social networks.
-You can find links to the some of the major social networks in the right hand side bar of if you’re on mobile then straight below.
+If you want to stay up to date with all my latest content, then be sure follow me on any of the major social networks.
+You can find links to the some of the major social networks in the right-hand sidebar, if you’re on mobile then straight below.